Due to the current coronavirus pandemic we can only support people over the phone or via email.

-If you feel you need support outside of these hours or you are in immediate danger of harming yourself or feeling suicidal please do one of the following:
+We are not a crisis service; if you feel you need support outside of these hours or you are in immediate danger of harming yourself or feeling suicidal please contact one of the following:

 Attend your nearest A&E

 We are here to support anyone who is feeling stressed out, overwhelmed or experiencing suicidal thoughts.
 However, please note we are unable to help individuals under 18.

 Our volunteers will listen to you and they can suggest other organisations who can help to resolve some of the issues which may have contributed to your suicidal feelings such as debt, housing problems, difficulties accessing employment, training or education and social isolation.